ramneek008/Inventory-Sales-System/README.md

 # Inventory-Sales-System

 ## Objective:
-As per the requirement from the client you are required to create a console based application using Java as frontend and Oracle as backend for their Inventory and Sales maintenance.
-Already the design team have completed the requirement design and you are expected to complete the assigned module.
+Create a console based and GUI application using Java as frontend and Oracle as backend for the Inventory and Sales maintenance.
+Complete the tasks mentioned below to make this application.

+It consists of 2 main files:<br>
+ 1. **SalesApplication.java** : Console-based application.<br>
+ 2. **SalesApplicationGUI.java** : GUI application.

+## Built With

+- Java Swing
+- Oracle

 ### Tasks :
 <img src="https://github.com/ramneek008/Inventory-Sales-System/blob/master/tasks/1.png" />